rogervinas/tests-everywhere/dotnet/README.md

     // - Execute the method we want to test app.PrintHello();

-    // 2.4 Verify HelloConsole mock has received one time
+    // 2.4 Verify HelloConsole mock Print() method
-    // a call to Print() with "Hello Test!" consoleMock.Verify(console => console.Print(messageText), Times.Once);
+    // has been called once with "Hello Test!" consoleMock.Verify(console => console.Print(messageText), Times.Once);
 }
 ```